VinDuv/headermilter/README.md

 ### Rules

-- `type`: String; the type of the rule, can be either `not`, `and`, `or`, `match`.
+- `type`: String; the type of the rule, can be either `not`, `and`, `or`, `match`, `missing-header`.
 See below for attributes specific for each rule type.
 - `message`: String; only for root rules, not rules which are children of other rules.
 Indicates the rejection message to use when the rule matches.